shaileshiet31/shailesh_331829/README.md

 to run-->WeatherSimulationEngine.java  main method is entry point to simulation engine

-this project is used to simulate Weather data

-at the entry point of the program it will ask for fallowing inputs:
+This project is used to simulate Weather data at the entry point of the program it will ask for fallowing inputs:

 1)no of records to generate

-2)latitude-->+-10 range of random latitudes lower and upper range will be created on behalf of entered latitude 3)longitude-->+-10 range of random longitudes lower and upper range will be created on behalf of entered longitude 4)file path-->to genrate the results to particular file.
+2)latitude-->+-10 range of random latitudes lower and upper range will be created on behalf of entered latitude

+3)longitude-->+-10 range of random longitudes lower and upper range will be created on behalf of entered longitude

+4)file path-->to genrate the results to particular file.

 output format:location(latitude,longitude,altitude)|datetime|condition|temperature|pressure|humidity